 About Sillman Wright Architects

-Sillman Wright Architects is a San Diego-based architectural firm that above all values collaboration with their clients to ensure that all goals are met throughout the design process.
+Sillman Wright Architects is a San Diego-based architectural firm that above all values collaboration with its clients to ensure that all goals are met throughout the design process.
 Founded in 1976, the firm has designed a vast variety of spaces and believes that quick communication is the key to solving problems that arise.
-They incorporate sustainable thinking throughout the design process and partner with the U.S. Green Building Council and the San Diego Regional Sustainability Partnership to ensure their buildings are healthy environments for people to live, work, and learn.
-Under the leadership of Principal Larry Sillman, AIA, the firm has received many awards, including the San Diego Architectural Foundation Orchid Award, the AIA COTE San Diego Award, and the Gold Nugget Award of Merit, among many others.
+They incorporate sustainable thinking throughout the design process and have designed more than 25 LEED Certified and sustainable projects.
+Its partnership with the U.S. Green Building Council and the San Diego Regional Sustainability Partnership ensure their buildings are healthy environments for people to live, work, and learn.
+Under the leadership of its principals Larry Sillman, AIA; Mark Baker, AIA, LEED AP; and Brett Tullis, AIA, LEED AP BD+C, the firm has received many awards, including the San Diego Architectural Foundation Orchid Award, the AIA COTE San Diego Award, and the Gold Nugget Award of Merit, among many others.

 The team at Sillman Wright Architects is responsible for the designs of several business parks.
 Among them is The Mission Valley Heights Business Park, a collection of 23 one- and two-story office buildings that provide over 600k square feet of tenant space.
 The complex is a high image corporate office building with modern and comfortable workspaces, a large kitchen with an outdoor patio area for employees to enjoy the natural world, and a common conference room available for use by each tenant.
 Sillman Wright Architects also created the Carlsbad Medical Center in nearby Carlsbad, California.
 The two-story structure is home to The Scripps Healthcare Facility.
 Built in 2008, the center provided the first medical offices for Scripps Health.
 The 40,655-square-foot space has both medical offices and exam rooms.
 The tilt-up concrete evokes the perfect SoCal sentiment, and the stone accents bring a feeling of sophistication and out-of-the-box design.